← Back to All Blog Posts

 The cost of delivery goes up when drivers travel longer distances between stops.
 Better route optimization can reduce those distances and cut both fuel costs and labor.
 The right route optimization solution will find the best routes for each delivery run, taking into consideration time, distance, driver capacity, location, and traffic.
 The more factors the solution can consider—historical traffic patterns, the behavior of individual clients, availability and capacity of service units etc.—the more accurate the routes and ETAs will be.

 Route optimization also is key in managing on-demand deliveries.
-This technology can empower dispatchers to change and re-assign delivery routes and inform drivers about the changes in real-time.
+This kind of logistics software can empower dispatchers to change and re-assign delivery routes and inform drivers about the changes in real-time.
 The result is that capacity is better utilized and your fuel and labor costs per delivery go down.

 3. Get to know your customers better